typst/packages/packages/preview/supercharged-dhbw/1.5.0/README.md

 `acronym-spacing`: Spacing between the acronym and its long form, default is `5em`

-`acronyms`: Content of the acronyms
+`acronyms`: Pass a dictionary containing the acronyms and their long forms (See the example in the `acronyms.typ` file)

 `appendix`: Content of the appendix, it is recommended that you pass a variable containing the content or a function that returns the content